StorjOld/metadisk-player/README.md

 metadisk-player
 ===============

-Demo for a "decentralized Youtube" using Metadisk.
+Demo for a decentralized video player using Metadisk.